evornov/blood.gratis/content/meds/advil.md

 ---

 ## Advil
-This one is generic ibuprofen from Costco.
+This one is generic ibuprofen from Costco, 200mg.

 ### Medicine details
 **Directions**:
 * Take 1 tablet every 4 to 6 hours while symptoms persist.
 * If pain or fever does not respond to 1 tablet, 2 tablets may be used
+* Do not exceed 6 tablets in 24 hours

 **Expiration date**: 3/2015??